Search Free Denver Public Records & Vital Information

 You can reach them via phone number at (303)-606-2300.

 Going through the CBI is another excellent state resource for finding criminal records.
-You can easily perform a search with the ICHC for $4.
+You can perform a search with the ICHC for $4.
 If you have further questions about the report you receive, you can call the CBI with questions at (303)-239-4208 or email them at [email protected].

 There are a few other resources you can take advantage of when looking for criminal records in Colorado:

-There are several kinds of courts in Denver county.
+There are several kinds of courts in Denver County.
 The county court deals primarily with small civil cases, misdemeanor criminal cases, some family law and traffic violations.

 The juvenile court has records on delinquency and adoption matters involving people who are minors.
 The probate court handles cases related to wills, conservatorships and guardianships.